aaronmsimon/unity-kings-of-the-beach/README.md

 - adjustments for men vs women (spike speed, net dimensions, etc)

 ### Cleanup
-- is it better to create a static TagHashes class instead of hard-coding tag strings?
-- magic numbers
-- debug: writing to console, gizmos like raycasts or boxes drawn
 - bump/set vs pass/across
-- athlete raycast isn't used
 - review all state machines for proper state handling
 - don't actually need all these variables (events, too?) as Scriptable Objects
 - change control names to be more universal